This information is intended for use by health professionals

 Lupus erythematodes of varying extent*

-Allergic skin reactions* such as exanthema, but also the severe generalised form of Stevens-Johnson syndrome* may occur.
+Allergic skin reactions* such as exanthema, but also the severe generalised form of Stevens-Johnson syndrome* or drug reaction with eosinophilia and systemic symptoms (DRESS) may occur.

 * Effect independent of the dose (also see section 4.2)